 Jim Murdoch, in The Truth About Lies gave it a remarkably thorough treatment, summarising it as “a fine collection of short stories and well-balanced”.

-The enigmatic womagwriter gave it a somewhat briefer write-up, but said that the stories were “are beautifully written and I thoroughly enjoyed reading them”.
+The enigmatic womagwriter gave it a somewhat briefer write-up, but said that the stories were “beautifully written and I thoroughly enjoyed reading them”.

 Curiosity Killed the Bookworm gave the book five stars and said “it’s one of the best short story collections I’ve read and one I think I will go back to repeatedly”.